pryley/blackbar/readme.txt

 == Frequently Asked Questions ==

+= How do I add entries to the Console? =

+To add entries to the console, simply put the following line of PHP anywhere in your code:

+`apply_filters( 'console', 'Enter something to debug here' );`

 = How do I use the Profiler? =

-To use the profiler, simply put the following line of PHP before and after the code you wish to profile:
+To use the profiler, simply put the following line of PHP _before_ and _after_ the code you wish to profile:

-`apply_filters( 'debug', 'Enter a description here' );`
+`apply_filters( 'profile', 'Enter a description of what you are profiling here' );`

 == Changelog ==

+= 2.0.0 (2018-07-18) =

+- Added a console tab (replaces the Errors tab, see the FAQ on how to use)
+- Fixed SQL execution time filter
+- Fixed miscellaneous styling issues
+- Updated activation requirements check

 = 1.2.0 (2018-04-23) =